tower-rs/tower/guides/building-a-middleware-from-scratch.md

     }
 }
 ```

-The key here is that we're able to go from a `Pin<&mut Struct>` to a `Pin<&mut
-Field>` without having to write _any_ `unsafe` code. pin-project takes care of
-maintaining all the invariants.
-As long as we stick to pin-project (and don't
-write any `unsafe` code ourselves) we are guaranteed to not have any undefined
-behavior.

 Pinning in Rust is a complex topic that is hard to understand but thanks to
 pin-project we're able to ignore most of that complexity.
 Crucially, it means we